Jiangxi Soviet: Beginning

-With Mao Zedong as both head of state (中央执行委员会主席) and head of government (人民委员会主席), the CSR expanded, especially within Jiangxi-Fujian, reaching a peak territory claim of more than 30,000 km2 and a population that numbered more than three million, covering considerable parts of two provinces (with Tingzhou in Fujian).
+With Mao Zedong as both head of state (中央执行委员会主席) and head of government (人民委员会主席), the CSR expanded, especially within Jiangxi-Fujian border region, reaching a peak territory claim of more than 30,000 km2 and a population that numbered more than three million, covering considerable parts of two provinces (with Tingzhou in Fujian).
 Its economy was doing better than most other areas that were under the control of the Chinese warlords, though still suffered by comparison to non-warlord-controlled China.
 In addition to militia, its regular army numbered more than 140,000 by the early 1930s -- larger than the armies of most contemporary Chinese warlords, though still smaller than the Nationalist forces.
 The Chinese Red Army also possessed modern communications equipment, such as telephones, telegraphs, and radios, which most Chinese warlords' armies still lacked, and was regularly transmitting and receiving wireless coded messages.

+Policy

+By 1930, Deng Zihui's experiments with land reform in Minxi had been widely disseminated in Communist Party publications and became an important point of reference for the Jiangxi Soviet's land policies from 1931 to 1934.

+The constitution of the Jiangxi Soviet endorsed separation of church and state.